1853530/JacobSimbulanReadMe/README.md

 **Roadmap:**

 If any future updates were to happen, I would most likely add power-ups that the dinosaur can use throughout the game.
-Some ideas that I have for power-ups that I could incorporate into the game would be a power-up that makes the dinosaur invincible to all the objects for a few seconds, a power-up that allows the dinosaur to shoot laser beams from its eyes or fireballs from its mouth that can defeat the objects for a short time, and a power-up that makes the dinosaur grow bigger and stronger.
-With this power-up it would take three hits for the obstacles to kill the dinosaur.
+Some ideas that I have for power-ups that I could incorporate into the game would be a power-up that makes the dinosaur invincible to all the objects for a few seconds, a power-up that allows the dinosaur to shoot laser beams from its eyes or fireballs from its mouth that can be used to shoot and kill the plants and birds for a short time, and a power-up that makes the dinosaur grow significantly bigger and stronger.
+With this power-up, it would take three hits from the obstacles to kill the dinosaur.
 I think it would also be nice to have the background of the game change every so often as the dinosaur is running.

 **Contributions:**